0xjjpa/http2-ssl/README.md

 Before we can provision our machine, we need to make sure it has a proper mapped domain inside our DNS Server to allow LetsEncrypt.org to reach the server when validating the SSL certificate.
 This guarantees LetsEncrypt.org and our users that we are the owners of that specific domain.

-We can do that by SSHing into the machine, and using AWS instance metada to get its public hostname.
+We can do that by SSHing into the machine, and using AWS instance metadata to get its public hostname.

 ```
 ➜  http2-ssl git:(master) ✗ make ssh